-Just back after spending a week in South Kerala – Trivandrum, Kollam and a bit of Cochin.
-Here are the first impressions for you.
+Just back after spending a week in South Kerala – Trivandrum, Kollam, and a bit of Cochin.
+Here are the South Kerala tour first impressions for you to consider.

-- Kerala is a Jal-Pradhan or water dominant region.
+- Kerala is a Jal-Pradhan or water-dominant region.
 You can never be too far from a water body.
-This is the same water that brings tourists from all over to the state.
+This is the same water that brings tourists from all over the state.
 I do not know if they have yet created a deity to worship the same.

-- Rail and road network is excellent.
+- Rail and road networks are excellent.
 You can reach most areas through public transport if you want.

-- Autos in Kerala are better than rest of the country, they charge reasonable.
+- Autos in Kerala are better than the rest of the country, they charge reasonably.
 And do not try to fleece you just because you are a visitor.
-Since they quote reasonable, you waste no time and energy in negotiations.
+Since they quote reasonably, you waste no time and energy in negotiations.

-- Sheer amount of dark wood in old structures here makes you think about the amount of wood they would have had.
+- The sheer amount of dark wood in old structures here makes you think about the amount of wood they would have had.
 And the sheer longevity of the wood – some of them have been standing strong for many centuries.
 However, I found the dark interiors a bit depressing.

-- Appam & Stew that is sold all around India as Kerala dish is hard to find in general eateries.
+- Appam & Stew which is sold all around India as a Kerala dish is hard to find in general eateries.
 They all have it on their menu but most would not serve it.
 I could get it only on the last day and that too on request.

-- Water is always served hot here that I found strange given that it is such a hot and humid place.
-In some places, it was pink colored and I can only guess that it comes from Kokam like fruit.
+- Water is always served hot here which I found strange given that it is such a hot and humid place.
+In some places, it was pink colored and I can only guess that it comes from Kokam-like fruit.

 - Finally, I think God has a certain shade of green reserved for Kerala – you see it only here.

-Will write about the destination and experiences soon enough.
+Will write about the destinations and experiences of our South Kerala tour first impressions soon enough.

-Recommend you to read following travel blog on places to visit in Kerala.
+Recommend you to read the following travel blog on places to visit in Kerala.